 This #dudewithsign kind of says it all.

-‘What do you mean by: Investing?’
+What do you mean by: Investing?

-With all that said, investing doesn’t have to stop there!
+Now, investing doesn’t have to stop there!
 You can invest by starting your own business or supporting someone else’s business.
 You can invest in bonds or gold or the crypto market.
 You can invest in real estate or land.
 You can even invest in wine- the options are endless!

 Why you should consider investing

 Take a look at this great graphic from Investopedia.
 In the past 30 years the price of a coffee has risen 53%!
-Are you planning to retire in 30 years?

 “We do not seek inflation that substantially exceeds 2 percent, nor do we seek inflation above 2 percent for a prolonged period.” — Jerome Powell, Federal Reserve Chair March, 2021

-What does inflation have to do with investing?
+Why does inflation have to do with investing?

-How does investments make you money?
+How does investing make you money?

 Here’s where the magic happens.